nutanix/ServiceNow/README.md

 ## Disclaimer

 The integrations provided here are __*not*__ production-grade and are provided to simply demonstrate functionality.
-Please be advised that these integrations may run and operate in a way that do not follow best practices and therefore need to be reviewed to ensure it meets your requirements.
+Please be advised that these integrations may run and operate in a way that do not follow best practices and therefore need to be reviewed to ensure they meet your requirements.

 [Back to Contents](#contents)